 - Analyse and interpret neuropsychological profiles, utilizing clinical, health, social, educational and cultural history and information.
 (Capability 2, 3 and 6)

-- Critically evaluate an issue in the literature related to your seminar topic in depth, to demonstrate your ability to synthesis and critically evaluate research.
+- Critically evaluate an issue in the literature related to their seminar topic in depth, to demonstrate their ability to synthesise and critically evaluate research.
 (Capability 1, 2 and 5)